Spain

 • Open to beginner and advanced level Spanish speakers, a perfect opportunity to improve language skills for post graduate opportunities in a number of fields.

-• Most elective courses taught in English; language courses taught in Spanish.
+• Elective courses taught in both Spanish or English.
+Language courses taught in Spanish.

 • Live with homestay families.